Are your industrial AI initiatives stuck? Start with master data

 Clear responsibilities and disciplined processes form the backbone of sustainable digital maturity.
 This philosophy aligns with the ISO 55 000 standard, which emphasizes data-driven decision-making to optimize asset investments and maintenance.
 Ultimately, the question for industrial leaders is not whether data has value, but whether they are capturing it.

-Curious to find out more about master data and its immense impact on industrial operations?
 Check out this e-guide that presents a roadmap to raise the digital maturity and capture the value of good master data management!